atakanaltok/awesome-useful-websites/README.md

 * https://extract.pics/ - Extract images from any public website by using a virtual browser
 * https://generated.photos/ - Unique, worry-free (AI-generated), free to download model photos
 * https://zoom.it/ - Create high-resolution, zoomable images
+* https://vectormagic.com/ - Convert Bitmaps (JPG, PNG, GIF) To Vectors (PDF, SVG, EPS).
+Quickly get your artwork ready to print, embroider, cut, and more with the world's best full-color auto-tracer

 ### Audio